• Skip to primary navigation

 Instructions

 • In the bowl of an electric mixer fitted with the paddle attachment, beat the butter and sugar on medium til light and fluffy, about two minutes.
 Scrape down sides of the bowl and turn the mixer to medium low.
-Add, one at a time, the pumpkin, egg, vanilla, pumpkin pie spice, cinnamon, baking powder, salt and flour.
-Mix just until the a dough forms.
+Mix in the pumpkin puree followed by the egg and vanilla.
+Turn the mixer to low then add the cinnamon, ginger, cloves, nutmeg, baking powder, salt and flour just til the dough forms.

-• Divide dough in half and form into two rectangular shaped logs about 10 by 3 inch thick each.
+• Divide dough in half and use your hands to shape them into two long rectangular shaped logs about 10 by 3 inch thick each.
+If the dough feels sticky, lightly dust your hands with flour or wet them a bit to make shaping easier.
 Make sure logs are at least four inches apart as they will spread while baking.

-• Bake 25 minutes.
-Remove from oven and carefully transfer logs to a cooling rack.
-Allow to cool 10 minutes.
-Place on a cutting board and use a serrated knife to slice biscotti about 3/4 inch thick.
+• Bake for 25 minutes, then carefully transfer the logs to a cooling rack.
+Let cool for 10 minutes before slicing.
+Use a serrated knife and a gentle sawing motion to cut the biscotti about ¾ inch thick.

-• Reduce heat to 325 F. Lay biscotti on baking sheet but side down and bake 20- 25 minutes* until cookies appear dry.
+• Reduce heat to 325℉.
+Lay biscotti on baking sheet cut side down.
+For softer biscotti, bake 20 minutes.
+For extra crisp, bake 25–30 minutes, until cookies appear dry.
 Transfer cookies to a cooling rack and allow to cool completely.
+Enjoy biscotti plain or dip them in or drizzle them with white chocolate.

 Notes

-Storage: Store biscotti in an airtight container for up to two weeks.
+Storage: Store biscotti at room temperature in an airtight container for up to two weeks.
 Biscotti can be frozen for up to three months.

 Nutrition